DVT Prevention: Intermittent Pneumatic Compression Devices

 healthcare provider know if it is too uncomfortable.
 Changing a cuff to stop discomfort

 You can remove your IPC cuff when you need to shower.
 Check your skin when the device

-is off and alert your provider if there are any areas of tenderness, swelling, warmth,
+is off and alert your provider if there are any areas of pain, swelling, warmth, redness,

-redness, or skin breakdown.
+or skin breakdown.
 Make sure to put it back on as soon as possible.
-The more
+The more you use